Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: Relative modular categories from

-\item Sartori proved that the category of finite dimensional weight modules over $U_{\mathbf{q}}(\gloo)$, the quantum group of $\gloo$ over $\C(\mathbf{q})$ with $\mathbf{q}$ an indeterminant, is ribbon by transferring the ribbon structure of $\Uhgloo$ \cite[\S 4.1]{sartori2015}, following the method of Tanisaki \cite[\S 4]{tanisaki1992}. \end{enumerate} Our proof of Proposition \ref{prop:braiding} is similar in spirit to that of Sartori \cite{sartori2015}, in that the definition of the ribbon structure of $\catq$ is motivated by the form of the universal $R$-matrix of $\Uhgloo$. \end{remark}
+\item Sartori proved that the category of finite dimensional weight modules over $U_{\mathbf{q}}(\gloo)$, the quantum group of $\gloo$ over $\C(\mathbf{q})$ with $\mathbf{q}$ an indeterminant, is ribbon by transferring the ribbon structure of $\Uhgloo$ \cite[\S 4.1]{sartori2015}, following the method of Tanisaki \cite[\S 4]{tanisaki1992}. \end{enumerate} Our proof of Proposition \ref{prop:braiding} is similar in spirit to that of Sartori \cite{sartori2015}, in that the definition of the ribbon structure of $\catq$ is motivated by the form of the universal $R$-matrix of $\Uhgloo$.
+Our proof of Theorem \ref{thm:ribbonCat} is however different, leveraging the generic semisimplicity of $\catq$. \end{remark}